twcook/AxiusMEM/docs/api.rst

 Transaction API Tests
 ====================

-AxiusMEM includes automated tests for the transaction API endpoints.
+AxiusMEM™ includes automated tests for the transaction API endpoints.
 These tests:

 - Verify that `POST /transactions/begin` returns a transaction ID if supported, or a 501 error if not.
 - Verify that `POST /transactions/{tx_id}/commit` and `/rollback` succeed for supported adapters.